Powerlearnproject/se-assignment-7-software-project-management-stephenonchieku1/README.md

 1. Definition and Importance of Software Project Management:
    - What is software project management, and why is it crucial in the context of software development projects?
+            Definition:
+               Software project management involves planning, organizing, coordinating, and controlling resources to achieve specific software development goals within defined constraints such as time, budget, and scope.
+            Importance:
+               It is crucial because it ensures that software projects are delivered on time, within budget, and with the expected quality.
+Effective project management minimizes risks, maximizes efficiency, and enhances communication among team members and stakeholders.

 2. Project Life Cycle:
    - Describe the stages of the software project life cycle.
 What activities are typically performed in each stage?